gu-lseg/intro-to-programming/source/names.rst

 The interpreter executes the above code as:

-1. Creates an `int` object with value 5.
+1. Create an `int` object of value 5.
-2. Adds the name `x` to the current namespace.
+2. Does `x` exist in the namespace?

-3. Ensures the `x` name points to the created object.
+    True  - update the name `x` to point to the new `int` object.

+    False - create a new name `x` in the namespace and make it point to the new object.

-From the point of assignment onwards the programmer can refer to that object by using the name `x`.
+From the point of assignment onwards code can refer to that object by using the name `x`.
+The interpreter will know how to find it by looking up the value in the namespace.

 A name is an expression and it evaluates to its object::